 Completing the Self-Assessment Questionnaire (SAQ)

 The Self-Assessment Questionnaire or SAQ is a self-verification instrument for evaluating the protection of the cardholder’s data during processing, storing, or transmitting.
-SAQ is primarily created for small and medium businesses as a simple range of positive or negative answered questions for each one of the Payment Card Industry Data Security Standard requirements.
+SAQ is primarily created for small and medium businesses as a simple range of positive or negative answered questions for each one of the PCI DSS requirements.
 For every negative answer in the questionnaire, the merchant might receive a request from PCI to present the visible evolving.

 There are two components to the Self-Assessment Questionnaire.
 The first one is the list of questions regarding the PCI DSS requirements created for the service providers and merchants.
 The second one is An Attestation of Compliance or certification of the eligibility to execute the proper Self-Assessment.